mawansui/mawansui.github.io/_pages/about.md

 The **Blog** is where I post TL;DR-s of various chemoinformatics-related topics.
 The **Quick Hacks** section is a collection of recepies I find useful in my work.
 The **Tutorials** section is where I post step-by-step tutorials on popular chemoinformatics software, which I hope will be helpful for beginners in the field.

 I also manage the `@chemoinfo` Instagram account ([https://instagram.com/chemoinfo](https://instagram.com/chemoinfo)) and a Medium page unpretensiously called `chemoinformatics` ([https://medium.com/chemoinformatics](https://medium.com/chemoinformatics)).
-While these social media outlets are currently under construction, I invite you to kindly visit them as well!
+While these social media pages are currently under construction, I invite you to kindly visit them as well!